Fur trade: Russian fur trade

 Originally, Russia exported raw furs, consisting in most cases of the pelts of martens, beavers, wolves, foxes, squirrels and hares.
 Between the 16th and 18th centuries, Russians began to settle in Siberia, a region rich in many mammal fur species, such as Arctic fox, lynx, sable, sea otter and stoat (ermine).
 In a search for the prized sea otter pelts, first used in China, and later for the northern fur seal, the Russian Empire expanded into North America, notably Alaska.
 From the 17th through the second half of the 19th century, Russia was the world's largest supplier of fur.
 The fur trade played a vital role in the development of Siberia, the Russian Far East and the Russian colonization of the Americas.
-As recognition of the importance of the trade to the Siberian economy, the sable is a regional symbol of the Ural Sverdlovsk Oblast and the Siberian Novosibirsk, Tyumen and Irkutsk Oblasts of Russia.
+As recognition of the importance of the trade to the Siberian economy, the sable is a regional symbol of Sverdlovsk Oblast in the Urals and Novosibirsk, Tyumen and Irkutsk Oblasts in Siberia.

 European contact with North America, with its vast forests and wildlife, particularly the beaver, led to the continent becoming a major supplier in the 17th century of fur pelts for the fur felt hat and fur trimming and garment trades of Europe.
 Fur was relied on to make warm clothing, a critical consideration prior to the organization of coal distribution for heating.
 Portugal and Spain played major roles in fur trading after the 15th century with their business in fur hats.

 Siberian fur trade

-From as early as the 10th century, merchants and boyars of Novgorod had exploited the fur resources "beyond the portage", a watershed at the White Lake that represents the door to the entire northwestern part of Eurasia.
+From as early as the 10th century, merchants and boyars of the city-state of Novgorod had exploited the fur resources "beyond the portage", a watershed at the White Lake that represents the door to the entire northwestern part of Eurasia.
 They began by establishing trading posts along the Volga and Vychegda river networks and requiring the Komi people to give them furs as tribute.
 Novgorod, the chief fur-trade center prospered as the easternmost trading post of the Hanseatic League.
 Novgorodians expanded farther east and north, coming into contact with the Pechora people of the Pechora River valley and the Yugra people residing near the Urals.
 Both of these native tribes offered more resistance than the Komi, killing many Russian tribute-collectors throughout the tenth and eleventh centuries.

-As Muscovy gained more power in the 15th century and proceeded in the "gathering of the Russian lands", the Muscovite state began to rival the Novgorodians in the North.
-During the 15th century Moscow began subjugating many native tribes.
+As the Grand Principality of Moscow increased in power over the course of the 15th century and proceeded with the "gathering of the Russian lands", the Muscovite state began to rival the Novgorodians in the north for the Russian fur trade; ultimately, Novgorod would lose its autonomy and be absorbed by the authorities in Moscow along with its vast hinterland.
+At the same time, Moscow began subjugating many native tribes.
 One strategy involved exploiting antagonisms between tribes, notably the Komi and Yugra, by recruiting men of one tribe to fight in an army against the other tribe.
-Campaigns against native tribes in Siberia remained insignificant until they began on a much larger scale in 1483 and 1499.
+Campaigns against native tribes in Siberia remained insignificant until they began on a much larger scale in 1483 and 1499–1500.